Anthony Nicholls (physicist): Education

-Nicholls was educated at Plympton Grammar School and then from 1979 studied Physics at Oxford before joining the Institute for Molecular Biophysics at Florida State University.
-There he studied quantum dispersion of excitations in biological systems with William Rhodes and in football with Bobby Bowden.
-He earned his Ph.D. in biophysics in 1988 and began a post-doc with Barry Honig at Columbia University, New York.
+Nicholls was educated at Plympton Grammar School and then from 1979–1982 studied Physics at the University of Oxford before joining the Institute for Molecular Biophysics at Florida State University.
+There he studied quantum dispersion of excitations in biological systems with William Rhodes, and in football with coach Bobby Bowden.
+He earned his Doctor of Philosophy (Ph.D.) in biophysics in 1988 and began as a postdoctoral researcher (postdoc) with Barry Honig at Columbia University, New York City.

 Software development

-Nicholls has largely worked in molecular biophysics, designing software that is used in drug discovery applications.
+Nicholls has worked mainly in molecular biophysics, designing software that is used in drug discovery uses.

-While at Columbia University, he re-wrote the electrostatics program known as DelPhi.
-DelPhi took input from a coordinate file format of a molecule and calculated the electrostatic potential in and around the system, using a finite difference solution to the Poisson-Boltzmann equation.
+While at Columbia University, he re-wrote the electrostatics program named DelPhi.
+DelPhi took input from a coordinate file format of a molecule and calculated the electrostatic potential in and around the system, using a finite difference solution to the Poisson–Boltzmann equation.

-Nicholls later wrote the graphics software GRASP.
-GRASP was a graphics program written for Silicon Graphics computers that was used by the structural biology community to visualize macromolecules.
+Nicholls later wrote the graphics software Graphical Representation and Analysis of Structural Properties (GRASP).
+GRASP is a graphics program written for Silicon Graphics computers that was used by the structural biology community to visualize macromolecules.
 It was the most widely used software for computing and displaying polyhedral molecular surfaces during the 1990s.

 Business

 Work conducted on DelPhi and GRASP continues to be the intellectual property of Columbia University.
-As a result, Nicholls consulted with David Weininger, and decided in 1997 to found OpenEye in Santa Fe, New Mexico.
-Nicholls has also been referred to as the "Steve Jobs of the Info Mesa" in regard to his work at OpenEye.
-OpenEye has employed a number of notable people in cheminformatics, including Roger Sayle, developer of RasMol.
-OpenEye was acquired by Cadence Design Systems in 2022.
-In early 2025, Nicholls announced his retirement from the company.
+As a result, Nicholls consulted with David Weininger, and decided in 1997 to found OpenEye Scientific Software in Santa Fe, New Mexico.
+Nicholls has been termed the "Steve Jobs of the Info Mesa" regarding his work at OpenEye.
+OpenEye has employed several notable people in cheminformatics, including RasMol developer Roger Sayle.
+OpenEye was acquired by Cadence Design Systems in September 2022.
+In early 2025, Nicholls announced his retirement from OpenEye.

+Nicholls was also Chair of the Worldwide Protein Data Bank.